Sunday, October 6, 2024

 After a few minutes heated discussion they all agree that it definitely wasn't the wee girl they found hiding under the bed.

-Pretty good job they weren't the Hong Kong police tho' seeing as they'd have probably beaten the shite out of her then confiscated her teddy bear as a weapon before throwing the poor sod in a river.
+Pretty good job they weren't Police Scotland tho' seeing as they'd have probably charged her with a hate crime for mentioning his metal hand then confiscated her teddy bear as a weapon before throwing the poor sod in a river.

 Needle in mah neck!